nichtich/App-Padadoy/README.md

 **padadoy** is a simple command line application to deploy PSGI applications.
+In short, padadoy is just a layer on top of `git`, `Starman`, and `Carton`.

 *This is an early preview - be warned!*

-Your application must be managed in a git repository that should conform to the following layout, inspired by the PaaS providers dotCloud and OpenShift:
+Your application must be managed in a git repository that should conform to the following layout, inspired by the PaaS providers dotCloud and OpenShift.
+You can create a boilerplate with `padadoy create`.

     app/
        app.psgi      - application startup script